sass/sass/proposal/package-importer.d.ts.md

 we negate many of this spec's benefits.
 Users may write their own custom importers to fit their needs.

-[resolving a file: URL]: ../spec/modules.md#resolving-a-file-url
+[resolving a file: url]: ../spec/modules.md#resolving-a-file-url

 #### Available as an opt-in setting